Leo-Simpson/c-lasso/README.md

 ![Ex1.1](figures/example1/Figure1.png)

 and the entire &lambda; path (as we have used the path algorithm for optimization).
+We can see that stability selection can identify the five true non-zero entries in the &beta; vector

 ![Ex1.2](figures/example1/Figure2.png)

+The refitted &beta; values on the selected support are also displayed in the next plot

 ![Ex1.3](figures/example1/Figure3.png)

-Example of different settings (example2) :
+#### Advanced example

+In the next, we show how one can easily specify different aspects of the problem formulation and model selection strategy.

 ```python
 problem                                     = classo_problem(X,y,C)
 problem.formulation.huber                   = True